apiel/test-crawler/Readme.md

 Test-crawler is using [Puppeteer](https://www.npmjs.com/package/puppeteer) to crawl the page and make the screenshot.
 By injecting the code, you can use all the functionnalities from Puppeteer.

-To setup some code for a pin, click on the action button on the buttom right of a pin.
+To setup some code for a pin, click on the action button on the bottom right of a pin.

 ![screenshot-pin](https://github.com/apiel/test-crawler/blob/master/screenshots/screenshot-pin.png?raw=true)